 - Keep data on the homework process that takes place in your house

 - openly communicate on how much time and assistance your child needs with homework

-- Keep your chin up, it can be hard to stay motivated and keep your child motivated every day.
+- Keep your chin up; staying motivated and keeping your child motivated every day can be hard.

 - For other ideas and strategies, see 500 SDIs for an IEP